lalamove/challenge/backend.md

   - Tips:

-    - coordinates in request should be an array of strings
+    - Coordinates in request must be an array of exactly **two** strings.
+The type shall only be strings, not integers or floats.
-    - order id in response should be unique, it can be an auto-incremental integer or uuid string
+    - Order id in response should be unique.
+It can be an auto-incremental integer or uuid string
-    - distance in response should be integer in meters
+    - Distance in response should be integer in meters

 #### Take order